Domain Generalization: A Survey: Background

-\keypoint{Semantic Segmentation} is important for autonomous driving.
-Though this task has been greatly advanced by deep neural networks, the performance is still far from being satisfactory when deploying trained deep models in novel scenarios, such as new cities and unseen weather conditions~\cite{hoffman2018cycada}.
-Since it is generally impractical to collect data that cover all possible scenarios, DG is pivotal in facilitating large-scale deployment of semantic segmentation systems.
-To evaluate the DG performance in cross-city scenarios, one can use the SYNTHIA dataset~\cite{ros2016synthia}, which contains synthetic images of different locations in different weather conditions.
-As a dense prediction task, collecting annotations for training semantic segmentation models is very costly.
-To address this issue, one can study how to generalize a model from synthetic data like GTA5~\cite{richter2016playing} to real image data like Cityscapes~\cite{cordts2016cityscapes}, without using any real images.
+\keypoint{Semantic Segmentation} is critical to autonomous driving.
+Though this task has been greatly advanced by deep neural networks, the performance is still far from being satisfactory when deploying trained deep models in novel scenarios, such as new cities or unseen weather conditions~\cite{hoffman2018cycada}.
+Since it is impractical to collect data covering all possible scenarios, DG is pivotal in facilitating large-scale deployment of semantic segmentation systems.
+The SYNTHIA dataset~\cite{ros2016synthia} contains synthetic images of different locations under different weather conditions.
+Generalization from GTA5~\cite{richter2016playing} to real image datasets like Cityscapes~\cite{cordts2016cityscapes} has also been extensively studied~\cite{gong2018dlow}.

-\keypoint{Person Re-Identification} is an important surveillance and security application.
-It is essentially an instance retrieval task, with a goal to match people across disjoint camera views.
-Most existing person re-ID methods~\cite{sun2019learning,li2019scalable,chen2019abd,zhou2019osnet,chang2018multi} have been focused on the same-dataset setting, i.e.~training and evaluation are performed under the same set of camera views, with performance almost reaching saturation.
-Recently, cross-dataset re-ID~\cite{zhou2021osnet,zhao2021learning,choi2020meta} has gained significant interests.
-The objective is to generalize a re-ID model learned from source camera views to target camera views installed in a different environment.
-In particular, images captured by different camera views across different environments can exhibit drastically different characteristics, reflected in image resolution, viewpoint, lighting condition, background, etc., thus making cross-dataset re-ID a challenging problem.
-Moreover, unlike image classification tasks where the label space remains the same between source and target, person re-ID mainly targets the heterogeneous setting since training and test identities are completely different, which further exacerbate the DG problem.
-The existing DG works~\cite{zhou2020deep,zhou2020learning,zhou2021mixstyle} have investigated cross-dataset re-ID between Market1501~\cite{li2019scalable} and DukeMTMC-reID~\cite{ristani2016performance}.
-A few works~\cite{zhao2021learning,choi2020meta} have attempted the multiple-to-one setting, e.g., using Market1501, CUHK03~\cite{li2014deepreid} and MSMT17~\cite{wei2018person} for training and DukeMTMC-reID for testing.
+\keypoint{Person Re-Identification (Re-ID)} plays a key role in security and surveillance applications.
+Person re-ID is essentially an instance retrieval task, aiming to match people across disjoint camera views (each seen as a distinct domain).
+Most existing methods in re-ID~\cite{sun2019learning,li2019scalable,chen2019abd,zhou2019osnet,chang2018multi} have been focused on the same-dataset setting, i.e., training and test are done on the same set of camera views, with performance almost reaching saturation.
+Recently, cross-dataset re-ID~\cite{zhou2021osnet,zhao2021learning,choi2020meta} has gained much attention: the objective is to generalize a model from source camera views to unseen target camera views, a more challenging but realistic setting.
+The domain shift often occurs in image resolution, viewpoint, lighting condition, background, etc.